 Strategy creates context.
 It helps organizations decide if a measurement rises to a level of importance.

-On Disney properties, the strategic imperative clearly runs to the latter case.
+On Disney properties, the strategic imperative for landscaping clearly runs to the latter case.
 Efficiency is good, but only in the context of the greater good.
 If it were all about being efficient and saving money, then the designs would be simpler, the grounds not so elaborate or as hard to keep.
 At Disney, the grounds are part of the experience, and they measure the totality of the experience, not just the speed with which the job is executed.

 Many people who employ gardeners talk about the “blow and go” mentality.
 Those gardeners base their business plans on volume and throughput.
 If that is what you want, then you should hire someone who “blows and goes.”
 If you want an experience at home, you hire someone, for a higher cost, who helps create and maintain an experience.

 We all make strategic choices about what we measure; we just don’t think about it very hard first.
 Before measuring something just to measure it, determine if the measure is strategic or not—does it rise to the level of organizational concern, or do delegation and local management suffice?
 The lack of a strategic context makes that choice difficult.

 For more serious insights on measurement, see How to Define Quality of Service for Meetings.